-Feeling burnt out is a problem most of us experience but teachers are particularly susceptible to it.
+Feeling burnt out is a problem most of us experienced teachers are particularly susceptible to it.
 How to know if you’re feeling overwhelmed?
 Just ask yourself this: do you sometimes find yourself snapping at students for asking off-topic questions even though you don’t mind answering such on most days?
 Do you find that traffic jam is a minor nuisance on your ‘good’ days but can send you spiraling down into a mental breakdown on your ‘bad’ ones?

 These are all symptoms of being overwhelmed.
 Mental burn-out has to do with feeling rushed – if your day is planned to the very last second, even a minor interruption can have a tremendous effect on your daily life.
 Think about it: if you’re engaging your class in a well-paced lesson, an off-topic question is fine but can completely ruin your plans if you have to go over a whole chapter of the textbook in less than 10 minutes.